lebip/st_storages/README.md

 <details>
 <summary>How to set the filters - click to expand</summary>

-The filters of this system are these chests, also called whitelisters.
+The filters (also called whitelisters) of this system are these chests:

 <img width="1920" height="1020" alt="2025-10-25_18 42 21" src="https://github.com/user-attachments/assets/51ec84a4-23dc-4d62-83dc-e7d0350cc6af" />